ElliDimo/ProgrammingAssignment3/CodeBook.md

     9. Extracting the mean and std columns, as well as Activity and Subject columns, and storing them in a new data frame, called 'mean_stdX'

+    10. Labelling the columns with descriptive variable names, by substition of abbreviations

-    10. Creating categorical variables/factor columns of Subject and Activity Groups, named 'Sub_Group' and 'Act_Group', in data frame 'mean_stdX'
+    11. Creating categorical variables/factor columns of Subject and Activity Groups, named 'Sub_Group' and 'Act_Group', in data frame 'mean_stdX'

-    11. Melting the 'mean_stdX' data frame, by giving id and variable attributes to columns (use of reshape2 package):
+    12. Melting the 'mean_stdX' data frame, by giving id and variable attributes to columns (use of reshape2 package):
         - id elements: 'Sub_Group','Act_Group'
         - measure variables : all other variables of mean and std columns

-    12. Casting the final tidy data set, named 'castX', by calculating the mean of each variable by Subject and Activity groups (id elements : 'Sub_Group','Act_Group')
+    13. Casting the final tidy data set, named 'castX', by calculating the mean of each variable by Subject and Activity groups (id elements : 'Sub_Group','Act_Group')

-    13. Writing the final tidy data set, 'castX', in a txt file named 'Tidy_data_set.txt'
+    14. Writing the final tidy data set, 'castX', in a txt file named 'Tidy_data_set.txt'

-    14. Returning the final data set 'castX', as the result of function3.
+    15. Returning the final data set 'castX', as the result of function3.